leviscop/easywall/README.md

 # Expected behaviour

-Because of the options used to run the container and explained before, when the firewall rules are applied, they are still enabled even though the docker container is shutted down.
-However, unless theses rules are saved and automatically restored at boot time, they will not be enabled after the host machine is rebooted.
+The container will load all rules from the file `rules.yml` when it is started, albeit it saves the previous rules to restore them once it is **gracefully** stopped (*planned*).
+Furthermore, **the container won't start at boot time by default**, so unless the `restart` option is modified inside the `docker-compose.yml` file, the rules will not be enabled after the host machine is rebooted.

-So, you can expect the same behaviour as when using `iptables` directly from the host, with the only difference that you won't be able to see the container's rules from the host via `iptables -L`.
-You would have to run the command **inside** the container, via `docker exec <container_name> <command>`.
-Hence, to see all NAT rules inside your easywall container, you could do `docker exec easywall iptables -t nat -L`.
+You will be able to see the firewall rules from the host via `iptables -L`, although you can also use `docker exec <container_name> <command>` to execute all sort of commands inside the container.

 # Known issues

-None.
+- **All** docker rules are currently flushed when easywall applies its rules.
+This **may** affect your docker networks.
+- Running other containers **will** affect your iptables rules, since docker will automatically add rules when starting a container.